 Ms. Gehret’s fascination with “all things Anthony” began when she served as docent in Miss Anthony’s home in the early ’90s.
 Her 1994 biography Susan B. Anthony and Justice for All was available in 100 classrooms in the Rochester City Schools.
 Before that, her groundbreaking children’s books The Don’t-give-up Kid (1990) and Eagle Eyes (1991) received much critical acclaim.

 In 2012 Ms. Gehret expanded her scope of research to include Susan’s brothers and their lives in Kansas.
 This has resulted in the 2017 release of The Truth About Daniel, her new historical novel for adults.
+Also in 2017, she re-issued Susan B. Anthony and Justice for All in the new Suffrage Centennial Edition.

 Click here to meet the author.